 "Are you telling him the exact coordinates, boss?"
 One of the men asked.

 The leader activated the infocom on board the submersible and type the codes to get access to his contact on Palomintar Four.
 Relaxed he leaned backwards in the chair.
 His men had done a good job.
 They would be rich.
 One million credits was the reward for discovering the hidden hide-out of the girl.
 Bringing her to Palomintar Four would be a matter of days.
 He would persuade the colonel to make some payments in advance, so they could buy some heavier weaponry and explosives.
-The holographic display flickered and the image of lieutenant Whain appeared.
+The holographic display flickered and the image of lieutenant-colonel Whain appeared.

 "Full report," Whain ordered looking stern.